IAPETUS2 will support at least 16 fully-funded postgraduate studentships at one of our partner organizations in 2021.

 - Full transcripts of previous qualifications obtained to date.

 Each Host Organization will nominate a number of applicants to go forward to interview.
-The nominees must be prepared to be interviewed on18th February 2020.
+The nominees must be prepared to be interviewed on 16th February 2021.
 Interviews will be in Durham, but nominees who are away may be interviewed by Skype or other means.

-All successful applicants will be required to apply to the PGCert in Environmental Methods, which is an integral part of the IAPETUS2 training programme.
+All successful applicants will be required to apply to the Postgraduate Certificate in Environmental Methods, which is an integral part of the IAPETUS2 training programme.
 More details will be supplied when offers are made.

 IAPETUS2’s postgraduate studentships are tenable for up to 3.5 years, depending on the doctoral research project the student is studying and provides the following package of financial support: